Bitcrusher32/logdoc-loop-system/SPEC.md

 A full LogDoc Loop project should have all sections defined in this specification.

+---
-14. Philosophy
+## 14. Philosophy
 LogDoc Loop does not replace engineering judgment.

 It is a compression and continuity layer for human-led technical work.

 The human remains responsible for deciding:

-what to run
+ - what to run
-what to trust
+ - what to trust
-what to publish
+ - what to publish
-what to delete
+ - what to delete
-what to install
+ - what to install
-what to claim
+ - what to claim
-what risks are acceptable
+ - what risks are acceptable

-The protocol exists to make that judgment easier to preserve across time.